Waitrose offers police free coffees to deter thieves

 In Waitrose, police officers and community support officers will be able to get drinks from the in-store coffee machines.

+The supermarket used to have a generous offer of free teas and coffees for all shoppers who had a loyalty card.

+That scheme was tweaked in 2017, so customers now have to make a purchase in-store before they can claim a free drink from its self-service machines using a reusable cup.
+It was also paused during the pandemic.

-In John Lewis, they will also be able to use staff cafeterias for breaks and buy discounted food there.
+In John Lewis, police officers will be able to use staff cafeterias for breaks and buy discounted food there too.

 Nicki Juniper, head of security for the John Lewis Partnership, said: "Retail crime is a national problem and requires a national solution.